I wrote this eight years ago but it is fitting that I share it today.

 There is no other way to say this, my father is dying.
 He is in the V.A. hospital in Minneapolis fighting for every breath and slowly slipping away.

-I visit him when I can and we talk but there is not much to say.
-We have said most everything we needed to say long ago and besides it is hard for him to talk.
+I visit him when I can and we talk but there is not much to say anymore.
+We have said most everything we needed to say long ago and besides it is hard for him to speak.
 Still, it’s awkward saying nothing.
 So we talk.

 We crack jokes, we swap stories, we speak of small things knowing it is the small things that make up the big things.